justinemar/minimal-react-express-kit/README.md

 # Minimal React Expess Setup with Webpack 4
+  Webpack - Express - Babel - React

+## Goal
+The goal of this project is to help you get started coding with express and react

 ## Development

-Run

 `npm install`

 `npm run dev` for webpack development build

-`npm run nodemon` to start server
+`npm run nodemon` to start the server with nodemon